d-millar/ghidra-debugger-how-to/tips/add_a_debugger.md

   - For this particular target, there are some interesting wrinkles surrounding the use of "sudo" (required for most targets) which complicate where wheels are stored, and surrounding the implementation of drgn.cli.\_main().  "\_main" does not return we're invoking "drgn" with a script, namely local_drgn.py, which allows us to instantiate "prog", then set up ghidra, then invoke the drgn repl.
 - implement something simple near the top of the objects tree
   - In this case, am starting with threads, given the meaning of processes are not obvious to me at the moment.
 This will typically highlight errors you've made in your launcher, e.g. I forgot to add the logic to include symbols causing the thread iterator to fail.
+- implement refresh_threads
+  - Assuming put_threads works correctly, you may want to implement the matching refresh method in methods.py.
+Be cognizant that, if the method is triggered from the objects tree, any error messages may not appear in the  terminal.
+Hovering on the object will indicate the object type which should match the annotations on the method.
+If not, check the schema from the root down.
+- implement registers
+  - Keep in mind trace.put_registers expects bytes
+- implement memory
+  -- something about mapping strategy
+- something about methods with parameters, required parameters & dialog
+- something about implicit functions like refresh
+- explain the .bat/.sh syntax

+-implement other launchers
+-implement putmem_state